778 · 817 · 0748

 The starting point

-My honours thesis in 2003 — written at the end of five and a half years of full-time training in Aix-en-Provence — was on complexity in osteopathy.
+My honours Mémoire in 2003 — written at the end of five and a half years of full-time training in Aix-en-Provence — was on complexity in osteopathy.
 The question it started from: what does it actually mean to treat a system rather than a symptom?

 Biopsychosocial — what it actually means

 This is not psychology.
 I am not a therapist.
 But the clinical assessment has to extend past the structure to the person carrying the structure, or it is incomplete.
+I'm trying to get a clear picture so we can discuss it to see if it makes sense for you too.

 What trauma-awareness changes